Part 1 Baptists in the Greenbrier Valley

 On January 14, he reported: “James Wood, Sr. died last night.”
 It seems likely he was related to Rev. Allen Wood.

 Though Hamilton mentions hearing others preach, Allen Wood is the only one he mentions repeatedly.
 On Feb.
 19, 1859: “Rev. Allen Wood preached on Matthew 18.
 Very good turn out at Temperance meeting.”
-On March 28, he reported on the marriage of Johnson Wood and Mary Ann Vandal.
+On March 28, he reported on the marriage of William Johnson Wood and Mary Ann Vandal.
+(Wm.)
 Johnson Wood (right) was the son of Allen and Elizabeth and would later become well known as an excellent teacher and mathematician.

 April 16, 1859: “At church.
 Heard Allen Wood on Hebrews 12:10.”
 In June, he reported hearing the preaching of Martin Bibb, Eli Wood, and others.
 At least 12 joined the church.
 Not much is written over the next couple of years except Hamilton’s reflections on his spiritual growth and the activities building up to the Civil War.